 Areas of Operations | Print |

-PDC Energy focuses its exploration, development and production efforts in three geographic areas: in Colorado within the liquid-rich Core Wattenberg Field, in Texas within the Delaware Basin and in Ohio in the condensate and wet gas windows of the Utica Shale play.
+PDC Energy focuses its exploration, development and production efforts in two geographic areas: in Colorado within the liquid-rich Core Wattenberg Field and in Texas within the Delaware Basin.

-The Wattenberg Field represents PDC’s largest asset with over 92% of the Company’s 2015 production and 99% of its year-end 2015 proved reserves.
+The Wattenberg Field represents PDC’s largest asset with over 94% of the Company’s 2016 production and 89% of its year-end 2016 proved reserves.
 The Company has approximately 96,000 net acres in the core area making PDC the third largest leaseholder, as well as producer, in the Core Wattenberg.
 The Company is actively developing this liquid-rich field through horizontal drilling in the Niobrara and Codell formations.
-As of year-end 2015, the Company estimates that it has 2,150 gross proved undeveloped and probable horizontal locations (~4,700' average lateral length) in the Wattenberg Field.
+As of year-end 2016, the Company estimates that it has 1,800 gross horizontal future drilling locations in the Wattenberg Field.

 Unique Geological Setting of Core Wattenberg Field

-The Company continues to experience tremendous drilling success and is focused in the Middle core area of the field.
-The per well estimated ultimate recovery (EUR) is 490 thousand barrels of oil equivalent (“MBoe”) for a standard reach lateral (“SRL”) (~4,200’), 685 MBoe for a mid-reach lateral (“MRL”) (~6,900’) and 850 MBoe for an extended reach lateral (“XRL”) (~9,500’).
-The majority of wells to date were drilled with standard horizontal laterals of 4,000’ to 4,500’ and were typically completed with 20 frac stages per lateral.
+The Company continues to experience tremendous drilling success and is focused in the Kersey Area of the Middle core of the field.
+The per well estimated ultimate recovery (EUR) in the Kersey Area is 490 thousand barrels of oil equivalent (“MBoe”) for a standard reach lateral (“SRL”) (~4,200’), 800 MBoe for a mid-reach lateral (“MRL”) (~6,900’) and 1,100 MBoe for an extended reach lateral (“XRL”) (~9,500’).

 Robust Inventory Potential in the Basin's ~3,000' Thick Gross Interval

-The Delaware Basin has a potential pay zone that is around 3,000 feet thick from the top of the Bone Spring and Avalon Shale to the base of the lower Wolfcamp.
-PDC believes its assets in the Basin can provide drilling rates of return that can compete with results in its core Wattenberg.
-The Company’s acquisition analysis identified 710 locations across the leasehold that the Company divided into Eastern, Central and Western acreage blocks.
-The majority of the locations – 410 – are in the Eastern block, 260 are in the Central, with 40 in the Western block.
-Four hundred locations are in the Wolfcamp A, 230 in the Wolfcamp B and 80 are in the Wolfcamp C.
+The Delaware Basin has gross potential pay interval that is around 3,000 feet thick from the top of the Bone Spring and Avalon Shale to the base of the lower Wolfcamp.
+The Company’s acquisition analysis identified 785 locations across the leasehold that the Company divided into Eastern, Central and Western acreage blocks.
+The majority of the locations – 410 – are in the Eastern block, 335 are in the Central, with 40 in the Western block.
+Across these areas, 425 future drilling locations are in the Wolfcamp A, 255 are in the Wolfcamp B,and 105 are in the Wolfcamp C.